 Cross bridge #1.

 As you hike into Icebox Canyon, the trail becomes a single track trail, is very well shaded, and follows the stream closer.
 Leo pup strikes the classic GSD head tilt pose!

 Work your way over bridge #2, then up the only switchback.

 Cross bridge #3.
 After this bridge crossing, you won’t be near the stream again for another mile, so bring water for your dogs for this section of the trail.

 Next hike up one small steep, rocky section.

 At the next trail split, veer left, down the hill.
 If you go right, it takes you closer to Snowbasin.

 A small handmade sign at the trail split.

 Cross bridge #4.

-Time to plaster social media with our awesome pack picture!
 This is actually my favorite spot along the loop because this meadow is so pretty!